ivanovich18/Quiz-tion-AI/README.md

 6. Alternatively, you can click the copy to clipboard button. <br> ![image](https://github.com/ivanovich18/Quiz-tion-AI/assets/88656474/90944e6f-20ac-46e4-9714-cc450bde59b1)
 7. Click add new entry to refresh the web app. <br> ![image](https://github.com/ivanovich18/Quiz-tion-AI/assets/88656474/0fa26395-4772-420a-95e1-278ac3b2da8b)

 #### **Note:** This application is hosted on a free shared hosting service provided by render.com.
-As a result, the loading speed of the application may be slower compared to dedicated hosting services. <br>
+As a result, the loading speed of the application may be slower compared to dedicated hosting services.
-**This projects is inspired from Quizify https://quizify.symph.ai/**